iambotcoder/serverless-crud-ap/README.md

 ---
 ### ✅ Conclusion
 This guide demonstrates how to integrate AWS Lambda with API Gateway and DynamoDB to perform database operations in a serverless architecture.
 It provides a scalable and efficient approach to manage CRUD functionalities with minimal infrastructure management.

+## 👨‍🏫 Instructor

+This project was guided by **Rajdeep Saha**, who provided valuable mentorship throughout the process.